Craighall Park has it all

 Upgrading of public spaces

 Located at the corner of Lancaster and Clarence Avenues is a cluster of shops including a Spar supermarket, greengrocer, bottle store, chemist and Dolci restaurant (photograph above).
 The pavements and curbs at this intersection were a complete mess: uneven, unkempt, dangerous and ugly, with totally inadequate parking spaces.
 While clearly pavements and curbs should be the responsibility of the Municipality, priorities and spending have de facto had to change.
 So the CRA took it upon themselves to upgrade this corner making pavements wheel-chair/stroller friendly, improving the parking bays, and making attractive planters.
-What an improvement!
+It is a major improvement aesthetically but has reduced the parking to an even more unacceptable (and legal) capacity!

 Craighall Park is blessed with wonderful green lung spaces from the 104 acre Delta Park to the smaller parks like Hugh Wyndham Park bordering on Dunkeld, and the Hamilton Park bordering on Parkhurst.
 These parks have been upgraded by the CRA with benches, planting, dispensers of bags for dog-poop and in Hugh Wyndham Park a wonderful fenced off playground.